What do paralegals do?

 A paralegal career offers intellectually challenging and varied work in the legal field for a much smaller investment of time and money.
 However, the paralegal field can be a good option for students who are interested in a legal career but who are not sure about law school or are not ready to go immediately.
 Training and working as a paralegal can be a way to test your interest in becoming an attorney and gaining practical skills to give you a head start in law school.

-Meredith College receives job announcements from the legal community weekly, and offers placement assistance to students and alumni of the program.
-A 15-hour Professional Development course focuses on the job search.
-The Director of the Paralegal Program meets with each student to create customized job searches and professional development strategies.
+Meredith College receives job announcements from the legal community weekly and distributes these to students and alumni of the paralegal program.
+Students complete a 15-hour Professional Development course focusing on the job search.
+The Director of the Paralegal Program is available to meet with students and alumni individually to create customized job searches and professional development strategies.